CAustria0202/Registration-Functionality-QA/README.md

 | TC08 | Validate registration with special characters in business name | 1.
 Fill in the business name with special characters <br> 2.
 Click on the Submit button | Business Name: Juan Lun@ Business! | Error message: "Business name can only contain letters, numbers, spaces, and the symbols (.-,&)" | Validation for business name format |
 | TC09 | Validate registration without agreeing to the privacy policy and terms | 1.
 Fill in all fields <br> 2.
 Submit without checking the Privacy Policy and Terms checkbox | - | Error message: "You must agree to the Privacy Policy" <br> "You must agree to the Terms and Conditions" | Validation for checkbox selection |

+Test Flow:
+1. Correct Credentials: The test enters a valid email and mobile number combination and verifies successful registration.
+2. Incorrect Credentials: The test enters an invalid email or mobile number and checks for failure.

 Tools and Technologies Used:
 * Programming Language: Python